 When Copyright reform hit Canada and it was discovered to be serving only a few multinational interests, CRIA (Canadian Recording Industry Association), an organization long seen as merely an arm of the RIAA (Recording Industry Association of America) in Canada after major Canadian record labels left them over CRIA’s views on the previous copyright reform legislation was quick to applaud the latest copyright reform by the current Conservative government.

-One of the groups that CRIA showed off was a group known as ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) who, in a press release, said that C-61 was ‘a good first step’.
-It’s an interesting stance considering back in January were reports about strikes over being paid – namely in new media or online revenues.
+One of the groups that CRIA showed off was a group known as ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) who, in a press release, reports about strikes over being paid – namely in new media or online revenues.
 So, some how, the organization that has fought against mainly foreign interests over unfair wages is still all for letting them take on overwhelming new powers against the Canadian consumer base at large through copyright reform.
 One ACTRA member has recently made serious concerns publicly known recently.

 “A few months ago, I wrote a long open letter to ACTRA (a union to which I belong as a performer),” writes Jason Chesworth of Broadcast This, “questioned the union’s position which overwhelmingly supports changes to the Copyright Act that they believe will enrich the finances of their membership.
 I wholeheartedly disagree with ACTRA…in fact…I believe that the proposed changes will become a major detriment to artists trying to create content while protecting only those at the top (read: broadcasters, big business and their lobby groups as well as internet service providers).”